Witiko/scm-at-arqmath3/paper/main.md

 :   To train text & math language models, we combined MSE with the
     `no-problem` and `warning` subsets of ArXMLiv.
-The dataset contains text and mathematical formulae in the LaTeX format.
+The dataset contains text and mathematical formulae in the LaTeX format surrounded by the `[MATH]` and `[/MATH]` tags.
 To validate our language models, we used a small part of the `error` subset of ArXMLiv and no data from MSE.
 To produce global representations of tokens by a process known as *decontextualization*, we used just the `no-problem` subset of ArXMLiv and no data from MSE.

 Text